-To find out how to best deal with such joint issues, I spent a few hours with a physical therapist to find out what the best options were.
+As a certified personal trainer, I spent a few hours with a physical therapist to find out what the best options were.

 She was very helpful and showed me five exercises and a simple stretching routine she uses in physical therapy with clients.

 Let’s take a look at what exercises might help you treat hip bursitis.

 - To alleviate and manage hip bursitis, incorporate into your daily routine exercises like glute bridges, thigh presses, side planks, yogi squats, and straight leg raises.

 - The article emphasizes the importance of combining strength-building exercises with stretching routines to target and relieve hip bursitis symptoms effectively.